drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

 * Alter data using SQL DML statements
 * Query data using SQL SELECT statements
 * Define tables and views using DDL statements
-* Program custom behaviors using UDFs and Procedures
+* Program custom behaviors using UDFs and procedures

 ## Setup and Requirements